-The impact of inflation and changing prices during 2021 has not been significant on the financial condition or results of operations of our company.
-Recent geopolitical factors and rapid changes in the global economy may cause significant spikes in inflation which may have an impact in our financial condition during 2022 and beyond.
+The impact of inflation and changing prices during 2022 has not been significant on the financial condition or results of operations of our company.
+Rapid changes in the global economy may cause significant spikes in inflation which may have an impact in our financial condition during 2023 and beyond.
 Because some of our contracts are at a fixed price, we face the risk that cost overruns or inflation may exceed, erode or eliminate our expected profit margin, or cause us to record a loss on certain projects.
 We are taking actions to manage the potential impacts of these matters and we will continue to assess the actual and expected impacts and the need for further action.